 new to the gluten free journey?

-A Guide for Gluten Free Cereal
+Your Guide to Gluten Free Cereal

-Gluten Free Cereal
+Your Guide to Gluten Free Cereal

 Cereal is a breakfast staple, but if you are living a gluten free lifestyle, cereal might be quite literally off the table!

-There are quite a few gluten free cereals available, but the vast majority are not recommended or for a number of reasons:
+There are quite a few gluten free cereals available, but the vast majority are not recommended for a number of reasons:

 • They taste terrible.